azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/OrgPolicyUpdate.md

 * Validated support for use of a local folder on the client machine (as opposed to a storage-based blob) as the source for org policy at AzSK runtime.

-No policy schema breaking changes.
+No policy schema changes.

 # AzSK v.4.2.0

 * Removed a check that was prohibiting use of custom-generated SPNs in central-mode CA.

-No policy schema breaking changes.
+No policy schema changes.

 # AzSK v.4.1.0